 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates three funds: a General Fund, a Special Revenue Fund, and a Capital Projects Fund.
+The School operates two funds: a General Fund and a Special Revenue Fund.
 The School has elected to show each fund as a major fund.